 Let’s not mince words — wool is the king of cold-weather textiles.
 The product of shearing an animal, cleaning the coat, carding it into slivers and spinning it into yarn, wool is simple enough.
 But wool is high-tech, too: the cuticle of wool fiber is hydrophobic, meaning it dispels water quickly, and because those same fibers aren’t straight, you end up with air pockets that trap heat.
 Wool even wicks moisture and prevents the kind of bacteria build-up that usually leads to odors.

 These attributes make wool the perfect material for blankets and throws.
 Get one to drape over the arm of your favorite chair, or simply keep it in the trunk of your car to safeguard against emergencies.
-Nine winter-ready options below.
+Here are 10 fall-ready options below.

 Avoca Donegal Wool Cobble Throw

-Woolrich may have closed its last US plant in 2018 but it remains one of America’s most storied makers.
-The Logan Ridge sherpa blanket is sherpa (polyester) on one side and wool on the other, while this ombre stripe pattern is an homage to the Woolrich archive.
+Woolrich may have closed its last US plant in 2018, but it remains one of America’s most storied makers.
+The Rough Rider blanket is decked out in the brand's iconic buffalo check, a staple print you'll find in log cabins and camping sites across the world.
 Toss it over your shoulders around a campfire.

 Pendleton Harding Jacquard Blanket

-Best Made’s Lumberlander blanket is designed in its NYC-based offices, but it’s made at the legendary Pendleton Woolen Mills.
-Instead of riffing on Pendleton’s iconic Native American-inspired prints, however, Best Made took a more minimal approach.
-The wool-cotton blend blanket comes in two striped colorways, both finished with a whipstitched top and bottom layer and selvage sides.
+Best Made’s Axe Stripe blanket is made at the legendary Pendleton Woolen Mills.
+Instead of riffing on Pendleton’s iconic Native American-inspired prints, however, Best Made took a more whimsical approach.
+The wool-cotton blend blanket comes in a multi-striped colorway, making for a nice statement piece to a sofa or bed.

 In operation since 1865, Faribault is one of the biggest names in American wool.
-The Scout blanket is a 100 percent wool reproduction of a Civil War-era blanket, and this one comes with a bit of added Gear Patrol flair.
+The Cabin Wool throw is a 100-percent merino wool masterclass in how to make a soft and warm blanket.
 Dry clean only, please.